coq-community/coq-tricks/README.md

 * The types of inductives can be definitions, as long as they expand to an "arity" (a function type ending in `Prop`, `Set`, or `Type`).
 See [ArityDefinition.v](ArityDefinition.v).
 * Record fields that are functions can be written in definition-style syntax with the parameters bound after the record name, eg `{| func x y := x + y; |}` (see [RecordFunction.v](RecordFunction.v) for a complete example).
 * If you have a coercion `get_function : MyRecord >-> Funclass` you can use `Add Printing Coercion get_function` and then add a notation for `get_function` so your coercion can be parsed as function application but printed using some other syntax (and maybe you want that syntax to be `printing only`).
+* You can pass implicit arguments explicitly in a keyword-argument-like style, eg `nil (A:=nat)`.
+Use `About` to figure out argument names.

 ## Other Coq commands
 * `Search` vernacular variants; see [Search.v](Search.v) for examples.